code-monet/sim-gamer-kit/docs/game_guides/index.md

 ### Elite: Dangerous

 Only the first 32 buttons can be mapped from a single controller.
 Hmm, we wonder [where that limit comes from](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee416627(v=vs.85)).
-Players will use vJoy and Joystick Gremlin to map buttons >= 32 from the physical device to the 0-31 range of buttons on vJoy.
+Players often use vJoy and Joystick Gremlin to map buttons >= 32 from the physical device to the 0-31 range of buttons on vJoy.

 This game does not have force feedback.
 It (probably still) does rumble on Xinput devices.